 - Divides fractions by fractions.

-- Solves equations using ratios and rates or percentages.
+- Solves equations using ratios, rates, or percentages.

 - Solves equations with negative numbers.